lorcalhost/BTB-manager-telegram/README.md

 # Binance Trade Bot Manager Telegram
 A Telegram bot for remotely managing [Binance Trade Bot].

+**If you have feature requests please open an issue on this repo, developers are also welcome to contribute!**

 ## About
 I wanted to develop an easy way of managing [Binance Trade Bot] so that I wouldn't have to constantly ssh into the VPS and my non-techy friends could enjoy the benefits of the bot.